Crockpot Chickpea Curry

 Making Chickpea Curry in the Slow Cooker allows you to prep very little, then set-and-forget this vegetarian dinner until much later in the day.

-- Add the oil to a skillet and place over medium heat.
-Sautee the onions, garlic, and ginger until soft, then remove from heat.
+- First, add the oil to a skillet and place over medium heat.
+Sautee the diced onions, minced garlic, and fresh grated ginger together until soft, then remove from heat.

-- Place the onion mixture in the blender, along with the cream (or coconut milk,) all spices, honey, and salt.
+- Place the onion mixture in the blender, along with the heavy cream or coconut milk, all of the spices, honey, and salt.
 Cover and puree until smooth.

 - Thai Red Curry Grilled Chicken Salad